openiomon/hds2graphite/README.md

 `cci_instance_number = 10`
 `metric_configruation = /opt/hds2graphite/conf/metrics/g1500_metrics.conf`
 `exporttool_template = /opt/hds2graphite/conf/templates/g1500_template.txt`
-`# if virtual devices with GAD should monitored on top of the phyical devices specify the VSM for virtual serial number 99999 and VSM name GAD_VSM_1 and the GAD Resource-Group-ID`
+`# if virtual devices with GAD should monitored on top of the physical devices specify the VSM for virtual serial number 99999 and VSM name GAD_VSM_1 and the GAD Resource-Group-ID`
 `# gad_vsm = serial, type, vsm name, resource group id`
 `gad_vsm = 99999,g1500,GAD_VSM_1,1`

-* Specify the connection to your Tuning Manager / Infrastructure Analytics Advisor / Ops Center Analyzer `# Specify the parameters for HTNM or HIAA access.
+* Specify the connection to your Tuning Manager / Infrastructure Analytics Advisor / Ops Center Analyzer
+`# Specify the parameters for HTNM or HIAA access.
 For Ops Center Analyzer use HIAA`
 `# realtime_application can be HTNM or HIAA`
 `[realtime]`